abbyseb/ImageX_VoxelMap/Patient1_SPARE_Tutorial_Readme.md

    - Patient: `P1`.
    - Dataset: `SPARE`.
    - Training: Day 1, No Scatter (`MC_V_P1_NS_01`).
-   - Testing: Day 1, No Scatter.
+   - Testing: Day 2, Scatter.

 3. **Run the cells sequentially** to train and evaluate the model.